-When acquired the property had suffered bad tenants who trashed both the house and were a nuisance to the community.
+When acquired, the property had suffered bad tenants who trashed the house and were a nuisance to the community.
 They hosted loud parties, a dog barking all hours of the day, and questionable guests.

-The original owner did his best to maintain the property which contained the original Coleman Oil Furnace, wooden windows, and wiring.
-Quality work done in the kitchen, second basement full bath, and den were nearly destroyed by abusive tenants.
+The original owner did his best to maintain the property, including the original Coleman Oil Furnace, wooden windows, and wiring.
+Quality work done in the kitchen, second basement full bath, and den were destroyed by abusive tenants.

-After purchase in 2017, the properties condition made it difficult to rent so several alternatives were considered.
-Short term tenants were only an incremental improvement.
-Many repairs were made moving forward towards an ecologically friendly low-carbon footprint home.
+After the purchase in 2017, the property's condition made it difficult to rent.
+Short-term tenants were only an incremental improvement.
+Many repairs move forward towards an ecologically friendly low-carbon footprint home.

-Plans include a modern HVAC, rainwater capture, regrading to reduce basement moisture, roof redesign with replacement, weather proofing, and remodeling with energy conservation in mind.
+Plans include a modern HVAC, rainwater capture, regrading to reduce basement moisture, roof redesign with replacement, weatherproofing, and remodeling with energy conservation in mind.
 As funding resources are available, each project is an implementation of best practices.

-Starting in 2017 with the acquisition of the property progress has been slow but steady since the 2017 purchase of this property.
-Stay tuned for case studies, updates, and insights you can use to reduce your own energy costs.
+Improvements have been slow but steady since the 2017 purchase of this property.
+Stay tuned for case studies, updates, and insights you can use to reduce your energy costs.

 - Installation of computer-controlled HVAC system with modernized duct work.
 Adjustments to duct work better circulates cool air from the basement to reach EPA recommended EnergyStar temperature settings without use of air-conditioning.